An0nym0us-sh/SSS-site-generator/README.md

 Create a template in the templates folder.
 Add {CONTENT} somwhere in the html template this is where the content from markdown files will be placed.
-Specify which template to use with markdown meta tags with no enclosing \---
+Specify which template to use with markdown meta tags with no enclosing \--- Add {title} in places where you want to add the title of a document.

+Files that aren't markdown files will be left alone.